ph2139a/Summative_1/README.md

 TDD was used to define a function that iterates through the dataset that was retrieved from COCO and outputs a 4-dimensional array that represents a subset of the images that were retrieved via fiftyone in which YOLOv5 as implemented in this notebook detects only the target class.
 The function also returns multi-dimensional arrays representing object detections as a matching set of detections are required for adversarial patch generation.
 Testing was completed via ipytest.

-A test was created that defined the expected behaviour of a function named target_class_images_and_detections_only.
-This test was written as the function test_target_class_images_and_detections_only.
+A test was created that defined the expected behaviour of a function named _target_class_images_and_detections_only_.
+This test was written as the function _test_target_class_images_and_detections_only_.
 The test was run to verify that it failed before coding took place to address the issue.
 The test was run repeatedly until it passed, asserting that the set of objects that are detected in the function's output contain the target class name only.
 At this point the function was refactored and tested with a different target class.
 This process was repeated until the code was considered to perform reliably for the task in question.

 Although it was not feasible to apply TDD to the entirety of the script in question due to its complexity and the limited time available for this assignment the value of the approach is clear, particularly in its drive towards concise modularisation of code as it is written.